jonahjones777/100-days-of-code/log.md

 **Thoughts:** Use console log on try catch in node to save time and headaches like I had.

 **Link to work:**  TBD

+### Day 8: January 12, 2018

+**Today's Progress**: Created .env file, and learned how to use the dotenv npm module, and the serverless dotenv module for local testing.
+Also created first deployment, and worked on trying to make it work through CICD pipeline.

+**Thoughts:** CICD pipeline needs role to work with Cloudformation when using serverless, go back and add that in the role in the CICD CF stack

+**Link to work:**  TBD